dmbarbour/wikilon/docs/AboutABC.md

 ### Accelerated Fixpoints and Loops

 Fixpoint applies a function with a fixpointed copy of that function in context.
-This is a useful function for general purpose programming.
-It's inconvenient to use directly, but can be used to create arbitrary conditional loop constructs.
-Because ABC eagerly evaluates deep structure, we'll favor a variation of the strict Z-combinator:
+Fixpoint is a useful function for general purpose programming.
+Due to the basic ABC evaluation strategy being eager in results, we'll leverage arity annotations to defer computation, representing a strict Z-combinator.

-        [B][A]z == [B][[A]z] A
+        [B][A]z == [B][[A]z]A

         z = [[c]a[{&a3}ci]bbwi]{&a3}ci